 In our tests, we were also pleased to find its band didn't irritate sensitive skin, which is an important factor when kids are going to be wearing it all day.
 We also appreciated the way the case protects the screen from damage; essential when kids are active.

 Read our full Fitbit Ace 3 review

-The Fitbit Inspire HR, which was released a couple of years ago, is pretty simple, but if you're looking for your first Fitbit then it could be the perfect choice.
+The Fitbit Inspire HR, which was released a couple of years ago, is pretty simple, but if you're looking for your first Fitbit, then it could be a perfect choice.
 It’s one of the cheapest Fitbits around right now, but still offers heart rate monitoring, step tracking, workout modes, and breathing sessions to help with mindfulness.

 It might not have the same breadth of features as the company's more recent devices, but there's still a lot to appreciate.
 Other highlights of the Fitbit Inspire HR include great battery life, which lasted us around five days during our testing and review, as well as a stylish design.
 It’s also waterproof, though it doesn't have a specific mode for tracking swimming.